Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Favorability and Alliance

 Support for Israelis and the Palestinians differs dramatically based on party and ideology.
 There is a general misperception that Democratic support for Israel was historically much higher than Republican sympathy.
-That was never true, and the shift has really been in the dramatic increase in Republican support for Israel.
+That was never true, and the shift has been in the dramatic increase in Republican support for Israel.

-There was an equally marked difference among respondents in different age groups in sympathy for Israel versus the Palestinians – 18-29 (43%-45%), 30-49 (44%-34%), 50-64 (60%-25%), and 65+ (68%-23).
-This is less surprising as older Americans have historically been more sympathetic to Israel.
-Some are alarmed when they see the disparity; however, if past trends persist, the youngest people today will likely become more sympathetic over time.
-Still, even the oldest cohorts showed a significant improvement in their attitudes toward the Palestinians.
+The results are less surprising considering that older Americans have historically been more sympathetic to Israel.
+Some are alarmed when they see the disparity; however, if past trends persist, the youngest people today will likely become more sympathetic.
+Still, even the oldest cohorts significantly improved their attitudes toward the Palestinians.

 Religiosity